inspired by Aikido

-How does the performer find conclusions and endings to become the observer?
+How does the performer reach conclusions and transitions to become an observer?

 Loby works as an improvisation practitioner and teacher.
 He has a background in improv-piano (since 1991) and -theatre (Founder of the Theatre group Vreemdwild in 2009).He organized performances with students from the Art Academy AKI/ ArtEZ Academie and provided performing workshops.

 Through play, people get connected and learn the most effective way through personal experiences.

 Contact Improvisation is largely influenced by the Japanese martial art Aikido, and this is why his search for the roots of CI led to practicing Aikido.
 Since 2014, he has been practicing at the Aikikan dojo (The Netherlands) and this inspired his CI practice.
 In July 2019, Loby is promoted to a Black belt holder, he received Shodan (初段 ) certificate from his sensei Siavash Derakhshan (6th Dan) on behalf of Moriteru Ueshiba (植芝 守央) Doshu of Aikikai, Hombu Dojo Tokyo."My core motivation for giving CI workshops is to bring people together and seeing our connection through playfulness as we show our authentic selves in our movements."
 CI shows benefits applicable to his daily life, like being mindful in changes and to make a deeper connection with life itself and bring oneself more in the present moment.

 He set up Kahbam (a CI group based in Enschede, The Netherlands) in 2013, to combine all the different gathered perspectives of movements and disciplines in order to offer space and share movement experiences.